Uniswap/interface/README.md

 - Run `yarn` to install packages, then run `yarn pod` in the main directory.

+#### Updating and adding packages to the mobile app

+To prevent automatic updates on new and old packages we pin the packages' version to the semver we want.
+This is done for security purposes as a new/upgraded package version may include backdoors or other attacks that may lead to a lost of funds so we want to be intentional about upgrading packages.

+Steps to add/upgrade a new package to our app:

+**Ask our security team first!** It's important you check with the security team in our #team-security Slack channel before adding or updating packages in the app.
+Once they give you the green light feel free to follow the next steps:

+Upgrade: `yarn upgrade package-name@version`

+Add: `yarn add package-name@version`

 ### Important Libraries

 Get familiar with the following (no particular order):